osuyah/data_analysis_portfolio/README.md

 - +818081281248

 ## Summary
-A versatile individual with experience in exploratory data analysis, data visualization, hypothesis testing, regression analysis, and machine learning models like Naive Bayes and decision trees.
-Excellent understanding and proficiency in platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, and Tableau.
-Strong communication, organizational, and analytical skills.
-Recently completed the Google Advanced Data Analytics Certificate a rigorous, hands-on program that covers the entire scope of the data analysis and data modelling process.
+Results-driven Data Scientist with extensive experience in Python programming, machine learning algorithm development, and Agile software practices.
+Proficient in developing data-driven solutions to automate and enhance systems, with a proven ability to deliver high-quality results under tight deadlines.
+Passionate about innovation and adept at collaborating in dynamic, cross-functional environments.
+Certified in Google Advanced Data Analytics and Python, with a strong background in designing and implementing machine learning models.

 ## Skills
 - Strong analytical and data interpretation skills